Git as an SSH Application

 Before we get to the sending and receiving of data over ssh, we need authenticate the user and authorize their actions for that repo.

-GitHub, and most large hosted git services, use a single system user for ssh.
-Commonly named git but could be named anything.
-We need ever user that is connecting with their own public key over ssh to be able to authenticate as this git.
+system user.
 First option the worlds longest authorize_keys file, but as we mentioned above that isn’t gonna scale or fit into the deployment process of this service.
 Instead in openssh you can configure an AuthorizedKeysCommand.
 Openssh invokes this command with arguments that you specify, but can include among other things the user name and the fingerprint of the key used.
-The user name wont do us any good because its always gonna be the same git but the fingerprint of the public key would let us lookup the application user who owns that key.
-Openssh expects the AuthorizedKeysCommand to write to stdout the contents of an authorized_keys file, just dynamically based on the arguments we passed to it.
+The user name wont do us any good because its always gonna be the same git

-In the sshd_config we set the AuthorizedKeyCommand
+In the sshd_config we set the AuthorizedKeysCommand

 AuthorizedKeysCommand /usr/local/bin/ultragist keys authorizedkeys --fingerprint=%f --dbpath=/data/ultragist.db